andrew/ultimate-awesome/README.md

 - [awesome-NDT](https://github.com/kroobose/awesome-NDT) - A collection of AWESOME things about ML for non-destructive testing.
 - [awesome-optimizations](https://github.com/kubo39/awesome-optimizations) - A list of curious optimizations!.
 - [cysec-free-tutorials](https://github.com/labex-labs/cysec-free-tutorials) - Practice Cyber Security Free Tutorials | This repo collects 76 of free tutorials for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it guides you t.
-- [docker-free-tutorials](https://github.com/labex-labs/docker-free-tutorials) - Practice Docker Free Tutorials | This repo collects 41 of free tutorials for Docker.
-Docker is revolutionizing application deployment and scaling.
-This Skill Tree offers a systematic way to learn containerization with Docker.
-Ideal for DevOps beginners, it provides a clear roadmap for understandi.
 - [git-free-tutorials](https://github.com/labex-labs/git-free-tutorials) - Free Git tutorials for beginners with 30 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
-- [practice-java-programming-projects](https://github.com/labex-labs/practice-java-programming-projects) - Build real Java projects with 29 beginner-friendly challenges.
-Learn by doing with guided coding exercises and practical applications.
-- [practice-web-development-programming-projects](https://github.com/labex-labs/practice-web-development-programming-projects) - Build real Web Development projects with 131 beginner-friendly challenges.
-Learn by doing with guided coding exercises and practical applications.
 - [awesome-hacking-spots](https://github.com/lack3r/awesome-hacking-spots) - :computer: :coffee: List of Awesome Hacking places, organised by Country and City, listing if it features power and wifi.
 - [awesome-weakly-supervised-segmentation](https://github.com/lichen14/awesome-weakly-supervised-segmentation) - Weakly Supervised Learning for Image Segmentation, a collection of literature reviews and code implementations.
 - [frontend-focus](https://github.com/lio-zero/frontend-focus) - :newspaper: Focus on front-end hot news.